Bhojpur Airport

-Bhojpur Airport is an airport serving Bhojpur, a town in the Bhojpur District in Koshi Province in Nepal.
+Bhojpur Airport is a domestic airport serving Bhojpur, a town in the Bhojpur District in Koshi Province in Nepal.

 Facilities

 The airport resides at an elevation of 4000 ft above sea level.
 It has single runway which is 533 m in length.
 This airport has helped the people of Bhojpur to connect with regional capital Biratnagar and National Capital Kathmandu.